The Magic of Python Variables

 str_var = "Hello World"

-# Convert any value into a string using the str() function
+# Convert a value to a string using the str() function

 int_var = 104

-# You can access different parts of the string using brackets
+# You can access individual characters of the string using square brackets

-# You can also get groups of letters using brackets
+# You can also get a section of the string by specifying a range in the brackets

 '1,0,4'